-SWIFT codes
+SWIFT CODES

 These are a universal identifier for all banks with the ability to send and receive wire payments.
-The SWIFT codes for Scotiabank are: NOSCCATTXXX for accounts in Canada, and NOSCUS4H for accounts in the US.
-They will ensure the payment reaches the department at Scotiabank responsible for processing wires.
+The SWIFT code for Scotiabank is: NOSCCATTXXX, that will ensure the payment reaches the department at Scotiabank responsible for processing wires.
 Specific branches can also have SWIFT codes where the XXX will be replaced by a 3-digit number (e.g. NOSCCATT123)